IT-1 Information Technology Security

 For the purposes of the Green River Information Technology Security Policy, security is defined as the ability to protect:

-3. Technology assets (infrastructure) from unauthorized use.
+3. CTR from unauthorized use.

 Policy and/or Procedure